solidusio/solidus/guides/source/developers/events/overview.html.md

 ## Subscribing to events

 `Spree::Event.subscribe` allows to subscribe to a certain event.
-The event name is mandatory, the optional block will be executed everytime the event is fired:
+The event name is mandatory, the optional block will be executed every time the event is fired:

 ```ruby
 Spree::Event.subscribe 'order_finalized' do |event|